 oval, segmented, small about 1/16″ – 1/8″

-Odorous house can be found both indoors and outdoors.
+Find these ants both indoors and outdoors.
 They can be found in house plants, under rocks, and exposed soil.
-They are a scavenger ant eat other insects and sugary foods.
-They are more active and likely to invade homes after rain.
-They are tolerant of other ant species and compound nests contain multiple ant species.
+Also, they are scavenger ants that eat other insects and sugary foods.
+Mostly these ants are active and invade homes after rain.
+As well as tolerating of other ant species, and compound nests contain multiple ant species.

 PEST THREAT LEVEL